-This means that, for your meeting to add value, such understanding, those attitudes and/or those intentions need to change.
+This means that, for your meeting to add value, such understanding, attitudes and/or intentions need to change.
 Read More

 Such change is significantly easier when people’s attention is fully focused on the potential of what is evolving in the meeting – when their thinking is open: curious, compassionate and courageous (see diagram below left).

-And closed thinking tends to be contagious, closing down people’s capacity and willingness to adopt the perspectives they need to develop to make progress.
+And closed thinking tends to be contagious, closing down people’s capacity and willingness to adopt the perspectives they need to develop and make progress.

 People’s attention then shifts from the potential of what is actually happening (the green side of the diagram) to focus almost exclusively on its risks to their concerns and their baggage (the red side of the diagram).